Funding and Rebates

 Private Health Cover:

 A number of private health funds offer rebate on Exercise Physiology services.
 Check with your private health insurer for more information.
+No referral required.

 Services are also offered to those paying privately, without external funding or rebates.
+No referral required.